al0x0508/_Whydah-SSOLoginWebApp/README.md

 consists of the XML representation of the access roles++ you want the spesific user to expose to the integrated application.

-TODO:
-* Log out not working
-* Remember me checkbox not working